FyZyX/cabinets/README.md

 ### Loading Plugins

-As mentioned in the example above, your custom `Cabinet` and `Parser` classes must be executed in order to be added to the internal cache `cabinets` uses for extension and protocol lookup.
-If your custom classes are imported before any `cabinets` functions are used then this won't be an issue.
+As mentioned in the example above, your custom `Cabinet` and `Parser` classes must be executed in order to be added to the internal cache `cabinets` uses for protocol and extension lookup.
+If your custom classes are imported before any `cabinets` functions are use then, this won't be an issue.
 However, in many use cases there is no reason to import those classes aside from usage with `cabinets` functions.
 Instead of requiring each class to be imported manually at the start of your program, `cabinets` can search a specified path for new `Cabinet` and `Parser` classes, and load them automatically.

-If the environment variable `PLUGIN_PATH` is specified, `cabinets` will search that path for subdirectories called `cabinet` and `parser`.
-Modules residing within those directories will be searched for `Cabinet` and `Parser` subclasses, respectively.
+Specifying the `PLUGIN_PATH` environment variable will cause `cabinets` to search for subdirectories called `cabinet` and `parser` in that path.
+Modules residing within those directories will be searched for `Cabinet` and `Parser` subclasses respectively.

 ```
 └─ PLUGIN_PATH
     |
     └───cabinet
-    │   │   custom_cabinet.py
+    │   │   foo_cabinet.py
     └───parser
-    │   │   custom_parser_1.py
+    │   │   bar_parser.py
-    │   │   custom_parser_2.py
+    │   │   baz_parser.py
 ```

-If the above `FooCabinet` and `BarParser` classes are placed in `custom_cabinet.py` and `custom_parser_1.py` (or `custom_parser_2.py`) they will be loaded and registered to their specified protocols/extensions without needing to be referenced anywhere else in the program.
+If the above `FooCabinet` and `BarParser` classes are placed in `foo_cabinet.py` and `bar_parser.py`, they will be loaded and registered to their specified cache without needing to be referenced anywhere else in the program.

 ## Contributing